road-to-rio/ExData_Plotting1/README.md

 After reading the txt file into R, the data we will be using is sub-setted and stored in a variable named "selectdate"

-For the explanation for each step in the plot, please see the comments in each plot*.R file
+For the explanation for each step in the code, please see the comments in each plot*.R file

+The rest of this file is the original content from the README.md forked

 ## Introduction